It’s a great time to review your mail handling procedures to be sure your business can deal with threatening letters and packages.

 The National Crime Prevention Council developed “Crime Prevention Month” in 1984 to encourage grassroots collaboration efforts to prevent crime across the country.

-October may be a good time for small business owners to ensure that their businesses are safe and secure.
 Although crime has dropped nationally, there are still swindlers, armed robbers and other crooks planning to rob and steal from businesses and individuals.

 “This defendant is alleged to have sent more than 50 letters nationwide, in which he threatened to kill numerous victims, by shooting them, bombing the buildings in which they work or exposing them to a substance that he claimed was, but was not, anthrax,” said David B. Fein, the U.S. Attorney for Connecticut.
 “The letters victimized both private citizens and public servants, and resulted in the evacuation of a post office, a town hall and a public school.
 Such threats cause significant diversions of law enforcement resources, inflict fear in the victims, and result in substantial disruption of public and government services, and they will be prosecuted to the fullest extent of the law.”